 Although the depiction of their relationship would not satisfy the poet’s fans, there is certainly a dangerously infectious dark aura that exudes from the biopic.
 The production design, by Maria Djurkovic, and the cinematography, by John Toon, give the picture its ghostly somber tone.
 Gabriel Yared also does an exceptional job for the music of the film as it juggles between horror, delicacy, and insanity.
 Although at times the script is guilty of skimming over details, Sylvia is acted so convincingly that she stays with the audience long after the movie has ended.

-Top Photo: Sylvia Plath and Ted Hughes in the early stages of their relationship on a couch.
+Featured Photo: Sylvia Plath and Ted Hughes in the early stages of their relationship on a couch.